Representation of the concept of “labor” in Russian and Azerbaijani proverbs and sayings

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

-The publisher "Universo Sur", from the University of Cienfuegos, publishes the Universidad y Sociedad Journal under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).
+"Universo Sur", the publishing house of the University of Cienfuegos, publishes the Universidad y Sociedad Journal under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).